Accessibility statement

 PhD in Biomedical Science

 This programme provides an opportunity for outstanding graduates with an interest in biomedical science, the area of basic science which focuses on the study of fundamental biological processes involved in health and disease.
-Spanning a wide variety of disciplines in the life and physical sciences, biomedical research employs cross-disciplinary approaches with the overall aim to understand and treat disease.
+Our programme, as well as biomedical research in general, uses multidisciplinary approaches to comprehend and combat disease, encompassing a wide variety of disciplines from molecular medicine to chemical biology, biophysics and bioengineering.

 Studying across a range of disciplines you will have access to tailored York Biomedical Research Institute (YBRI) doctoral training activities focussed on the biomedical sciences and the core YBRI themes: